f5devcentral/openssl-pqc-stepbystep-lab/01_quantum_ca_intro.md

 *Note: The last command will provide an interactive password prompt.*

-2. Switch to the CA admin user:
+2.Switch to the CA admin user:

 ```bash
 sudo su - caadmin
 ```

-3. Create the base directory structure:
+3.Create the base directory structure:

 ```bash
 mkdir -p /opt/sassycorp-ca/{root-ca,intermediate-ca,ocsp}
 ```

-4. Verify you have the correct user and directories:
+4.Verify you have the correct user and directories:

 ```bash
 whoami  # Should show: caadmin